-Vector works with a master tempo which is used to synchronize the movement of the suborbit, sequencing of the Arpeggiator or timing of effects.
+Vector works with a main tempo which is used to synchronize the movement of the suborbit, sequencing of the Arpeggiator or timing of effects.
 The synchronization of the individual parts can be enabled or disabled by the switches in the Sync section.

 When Vector is playing , the tempo is indicated by an LED next to the Tap button in the Sync section.
 The tempo can be either tapped into the button or adjusted by pressing and dragging the BPM indicator on the Effects screen .
 When Vector is stopped , no tempo is being generated and Orbiter and Arpeggiator are also stopped.

 The main tempo operates in multiple modes:

-Stand-alone Mode (the default configuration), in which the tempo is generated by Vector and used only internally.
+Stand-alone Mode (default), in which the tempo is generated by Vector and used only internally.

 Send Mode, in which the tempo is generated by Vector and transmitted over MIDI to other devices.

-Receive Mode, in which the tempo is received from an external device (such as a MIDI drum machine or a sequencer).
+Receive Mode, in which the tempo is received from an external device (such as a drum machine or a sequencer).

-The Presets screen allows access to up to 150 presets organized in categories and pages (with 50 presets per page).
+The Presets screen allows access to presets organized in categories and pages (with 50 presets per page).
 A preset contains all parameters defined on the Orbiter and Effects screens.

 To store a preset, select a slot and press Save.
 If the slot is not free, it will be overwritten with the new values.

 Do not power off Vector when saving a preset, wait for the confirmation message first.

 It is possible to change the current preset by a MIDI Program Change message (value 1 corresponds to the top-left preset on Page 1 and value 100 corresponds to the bottom-right preset on Page 2 etc.).